megaconfidence/confidence.sh/content/blog/vim-vs-vscode-developer-productivity/index.md

 Setting up Vim takes only a few minutes (this is probably another awesome feature of Vim) as it is 100% scriptable.
 Here’s a shot video of me installing Vim (with all of my user configuration and plugins) on a fresh Debian-based system in less than 2 minutes:

- {{< youtube THs9PnwF388 >}}
+{{< youtube gUwh0_J5lGI >}}

 Because Vim is so programmable, all your configurations can be stored in a GitHub repo and used in automated installs, as you saw above.
 If you’d love to try it out, here’s a [link to an Ansible playbook](https://github.com/cokoghenun/ansible) to install Vim with all of my favorite plugins for Debian-based systems.

 To aid adoption, most teams include a Vim config file in their project’s repository that’s installed as part of the onboarding process.
-This way, all team members are easily bootstrapped into an IDE that *‘just works’* for the current project.
+This way, all team members are easily bootstrapped into an IDE that _‘just works’_ for the current project.

 ### Attaining Vim Mastery